AhireNilseh/getting_started_open_source_test/README.md

 #### THE MOST IMPORTANT FACTOR: the diff size!

-TL;DR: Split your pull request into smaller (independant) pull requests, as much as you can.
+TL;DR: Split your pull request into smaller (independent) pull requests, as much as you can.

 Let's take a second to look at this very serious graph, made after making and reviewing hundreds of pull requests: